MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/adapter-sql/install-microsoft-biztalk-adapter-for-sql-server-2016.md

     By default, the option is false.

-    For more information about the `msiexec` command, type `msiexec` on the command line and press `ENTER`, or see [https://support.microsoft.com/kb/230781](https://support.microsoft.com/kb/230781).
+    For more information about the `msiexec` command, type `msiexec` on the command line and press `ENTER`.
+[Windows command: msiexec](/windows-server/administration/windows-commands/msiexec) is also a good resource.

 <a name="BKMK_PostInst"></a>
 ## Post-installation tasks